ApaxPhoenix/WebPy/README.md

     Your WebPy application is now running at `http://127.0.0.1:8080/`.

-## Want to Contribute?

-WebPy is a sole open-source project, in shaping the future of web development with Python.
-Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

-## Need Help?

-Have questions or need assistance with WebPy?
-Visit our [GitHub repository](https://github.com/webpy/webpy) or join our [community chat](https://discord.gg/webpy) for support.

 ## License

 WebPy is released under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.